 One can gain additional insight into turbulence by a technique that is often useful when struggling to understand complex physical phenomena: Replace the system being studied by a highly idealized model system that is much simpler than the original one, both conceptually and mathematically, but that retains at least one central feature of the original system.
 Then analyze the model system completely, with the hope that the quantitative insight so gained will be useful in understanding the original problem.
-This approach is central, e.g., to research in quantum cosmology, where one is trying to understand how the initial conditions for the expansion of the universe were set, and to do so one works with model universes that have only a few degrees of freedom.
-Similarly, during the 1970's and especially the 1980's and 1990's, new insights into turbulence came from studying idealized dynamical systems that have very small numbers of degrees of freedom, but have the same kinds of nonlinearities as produce turbulence in fluids.
+This approach has been central, e.g., to research in quantum cosmology, where one tries to understand how the initial conditions for the expansion of the universe were set, and to do so one works with model universes that have only a few degrees of freedom.
+Similarly, since the 1970s new insights into turbulence have come from studying idealized dynamical systems that have very small numbers of degrees of freedom, but have the same kinds of nonlinearities as produce turbulence in fluids.
 We shall examine several such low-dimensional dynamical systems and the insights they give in Sec.
-15.5.
+15.6.

 The most useful of those insights deal with the onset of weak turbulence, and the fact that it seems to have much in common with the onset of chaos (irregular and unpredictable dynamical behavior) in a wide variety of other dynamical systems - e.g., coupled pendula, electric circuits, and planets, asteroids, satellites and rings in the solar system.
 A great discovery of modern classical physics/mathematics has been that there exist organizational principles that govern the behavior of these seemingly quite different chaotic physical systems.
 In Sec.
-15.5 we shall discuss some very simple models for the onset of chaos and shall outline the relationship of those models to the behavior of turbulent fluids.
+15.6 we shall discuss some very simple models for the onset of chaos and shall outline the relationship of those models to the behavior of turbulent fluids.